-Bloggers are outraged about a rape joke in the Family Guy and Simpsons crossover special “The Simpson Guy.”
-And creator Seth MacFarlane is responding like only he can.
-Peter (MacFarlane) draws an offensive cartoon about domestic violence but he’s surprised by the online reaction.
+Snowflakes are outraged about a rape joke in the Family Guy and Simpsons crossover special “The Simpson Guy.”
+And creator Seth MacFarlane is responding like only he can — with cartoon satire.
+The lead character, Peter (MacFarlane), draws an offensive cartoon about domestic violence that causes social media to explode.

-“It’s not like the internet to go crazy about something small and stupid,” he manages to say with a straight-face.
+“It’s not like the internet to go crazy about something small and stupid,” Peter manages to say with a straight-face.

-The joke in question features Stewie attemping to prank call Moe’s Tavern like his new idol Bart, who makes an innocuous joke.
-He asks for “Lee Keybum” which sounds like “leaky bum.”
+The joke in question features Stewie attempting to prank call Moe’s Tavern like his new idol Bart, who asks to speak to “Lee Keybum” which when repeated quickly sounds like “leaky bum.”
 Stewie doesn’t quite get the nuance.

 “Hello, Moe?”
 Stewie says.
 “Your sister’s being raped!”